Papua New Guinea - Country Commercial Guide

 Investment in PNG’s building and construction industry has been fueled by an acute shortage of commercial and residential real estate since the mid-2000s – initially triggered by the PNG LNG project and then by the emergence of a growing middle class.

-PNG has a fast-growing, urbanizing population in need of affordable housing.
-PNG’s capital city Port Moresby continues to see a construction boom throughout 2021 and 2022, with many commercial and housing developments in the pipeline.
-An extractives-driven boost in construction demand is also on the horizon for Morobe Province – the site of the proposed Wafi-Golpu mining project – with negotiations expected to continue once restrictions related to COVID-19 subside.
-As of June 2020, several real estate developers were reportedly already searching for residential development sites in Lae which is within driving distance of the mine.
+PNG has a fast-growing urban population in need of affordable housing.
+PNG’s capital city Port Moresby continued to see a building boom through early 2023 with many commercial and residential developments in the pipeline.
+An extractive–driven boost in construction demand is also on the horizon for Morobe Province – the site of the proposed Wafi-Golpu mining project in Morobe Province.

-Resources-related projects are likely to remain the sector’s engine, however, there have also been a growing number of residential, hotel, retail, transportation, and office developments in recent years.
+Resources-related projects are likely to remain the sector’s engine, however, there have also been a growing number of residential, hotel, retail, transportation, and office developments in recent years in the capital, Port Moresby, and in Lae, the industrial hub of PNG.

 Leading Sub-Sectors